shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I thought this was the story of how I got my scar?”
 She parted some fur on her belly to show a scar from a cut.

 “Oh.
 Yes, that.”
 Awoomoon looked away, flustered.
-“That was an accident.
+“I got carried away.
+Your scar? hat was an accident.
 But all you pups are safe and sound now, because the scary cat lady is dead, and can never harm you again.
 And as long as you stay in Alpha’s guiding moonlight, no cat shall ever harm you.”

 # Chapter 1 – The Drums of Retriyoan